China shares inch up, outperform Asia; Hong Kong lower

 "Today's theme is more government support," said a Hong Kong-based trader at an Asian brokerage adding that a report on subsidies for vehicle sales in rural areas was supporting auto stocks.

-"There is also speculation over the possibility of companies buying back shares in sectors like steel where prices are below book," said the trader.

-Dongfeng Motor Group Co Ltd rose 4.9 percent while Shenzhen-listed FAW Car Co Ltd rose 7.9 percent the second-biggest gainer on the CSI300 after Shandong Iron which rose 10 percent.
+Dongfeng Motor Group Co Ltd rose 3.6 percent while Shenzhen-listed FAW Car Co Ltd rose 4.4 percent.

-Shortly before the markets closed China Association of Automobile Manufacturers said vehicle sales in China fell 1.8 percent in September, the first monthly fall since January 2012.

-But Chinese automakers are expected to have gained some market-share last month after sales of Japanese car makers tumbled in September due to a territorial row between the two countries.
+Chinese automakers are also expected to have gained some market-share last month after sales of Japanese car makers tumbled in September due to a territorial row between the two countries.

 Analysts at Deutsche Bank cut their earnings estimates for Dongfeng, which has joint ventures with Japan's Nissan Motor Co and Honda Motor Co in China, but still rated the stock a "buy" on valuation.

-Shares of ZTE Corp, the target of a U.S. congressional report that urged American companies to stop doing business with Chinese telecom equipment makers, recovered from two days of losses and closed up 5.9 percent.
+Shares of ZTE Corp, the target of a U.S. congressional report that urged American companies to stop doing business with Chinese telecom equipment makers, recovered from two days of losses and were up more than 5 percent.

 Several brokerages, including JPMorgan and Goldman Sachs, issued reports saying U.S. investigations are unlikely to have much impact on ZTE's profits, with investors switching focus to 4G spending, which is expected to benefit the company.
 (Editing by Simon Cameron-Moore)